aitorsanz/lab1-git-race/description.md

 In this classes, faculty provides us some classes which try to show us a little demonstration of Spring controllers and some Junit Test for individual method petitions.

 ## SPRING FRAMEWORK:
 *Spring* is a framework for app developing, it's open source for *Java platform*. *Spring* framework its made of some modules which provides a range of services, these modules are grouped into Core Container, Data Access/Integration, Web, AOP (Aspect Oriented Programming), Instrumentation, Messaging, and Test.
+The core features of the Spring Framework can be used in developing any Java application, but there are extensions for building web applications on top of the Java EE platform
 	See [this diagram](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/images/spring-overview.png) for more information.

 ##JUNIT TEST FRAMEWORK: